 With limited time and resources, a lot of companies often default to an over reliance on employee shadowing.

-After a short orientation of letting staff members know where the fire escape is, the rest of the employee onboarding process is simply “shadowing” another team member for a set number of days or weeks.
+After a short new hire orientation of letting staff members know where the fire escape is, the rest of the employee onboarding process is simply “shadowing” another team member for a set number of days or weeks.

 Unfortunately, the “John is good.
 Be like John.” approach is not a particularly effective strategy if used in isolation.
 Job shadowing certainly has its place, but this lacks a sustainable structure that can be scaled over the long term.